Abdullah8888/notification_hub/README.md

 ```
 Here's a breakdown of each part:

 `addSubscriber`: This method is likely used to subscribe an object (in this case, the current object, represented by `this`) to a specific notification channel.
-The `this` can also be replaced by instance of an object.
+The `this` can also be replaced by an instance of an object.

 `notificationChannel`: **'Greetings'** Specifies the name of the notification channel to which the object is subscribing.
 In this case, it's **'Greetings'**.